Sergio Quintero: Loan to Olmedo

 To gain some more minutes, after playing only 273 minutes in the 2020 season and sitting on the bench without coming on in the first four out of five games of the 2021 season, Quintero was loaned out to fellow league club C.D.
 Olmedo on 25 March 2021 for the rest of the year.

 On 1 November 2021 Olmedo confirmed, that Quintero had been fired by the club and sent back to Barcelona.
 Through a statement, the club explained that the decision was made after a series of events, actions and versions issued by the player: We will not tolerate disrespect for the history of this noble institution, its fans, its coaching staff and players, the statement said.
 The reason behind Quintero's exclusion stemmed from some statements that he had published in a live broadcast on his social media, where he - among other things - pointed out how little interest he had in the team, following a 5-0 defeat on October 31 against Independiente del Valle, which resulted in Olmedo being relegated to the Ecuadorian Serie B for the 2022 season.

 Return to Barcelona

 After the controversial departure from Olmedo, Quintero returned to Barcelona SC.
 However, in February 2022, it was reported, that he wasn't a part of the squad, even though he was still under contract.

 Sporting Covilhã

 On 22 July 2022, Quintero joined Liga Portugal 2 side Sporting Covilhã, signing a deal until June 2024.
+However, on 3 November 2022, the club announced that Quintero's contract had been terminated.
+The reason was however unknown.

+Aucas

+In December 2022, ahead of the 2023 season, Quintero signed with Aucas.

+Due to lack of playing time, Quintero joined Mushuc Runa in August 2023 on loan.